bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 ## Examples

-What data storytelling example inspires you?
+What data storytelling example inspires you? - I was inspired by Tal Wanish's project, published here.
+He uses advance data science techniques, but I will use his project as a semi-roadmap to make my own, much smaller hypothesis.

-Could you do a new hypothesis, for the same question?
+Could you do a new hypothesis, for the same question? - MY hypothesis will be similar but on a much smaller scale.
+I am merely looking at modern position classifications, traditional position classifications, and

-Could you do a new question, for the same topic?
+Could you do a new question, for the same topic? - Yes, as previously stated I am doing a small variation on a specific subset of data

-Could you do a new topic, with the same "style"?
+Could you do a new topic, with the same "style"? - I will not be following Tal's style, as his project is much vaster in scope than mine.

 ## Data

-Where could you search for data about your topic?
+Where could you search for data about your topic? - Data could be searched for on Kaggle, GitHub, or the UCI public database